aswens1/startup/README.md

 #### WebSocket
 On the club dashboard is a placeholder for a discussion board that will use realtime posting from other users.

+# CSS Deliverable
+For this deliverable I used CSS to style the different pages of my startup.
+## Technologies
+#### Header, footer, main content body
+#### Navigational elements
+Every page except for the login page has a navigational header that displays all the various links necessary to navigate my startup.
+These links no longer have underlines and are styled.

+#### Responsive window resizing
+My application looks great on all sizes.
+I'm particularly proud of the bookshelf and the resizing there.

+#### Application elements
+Carefully picked out colours and spaced everything apart so it's easy to read.

+#### Application text content
+I used the Libre Baskerville font for all elements of text.

+#### Application images
+I have one image on the club dashboard page, and I used CSS to create a bookshelf on the personal dashboard page.